Region 6 - Alliance Agreement - August 26, 2013

 Nothing in this Arrangement commits the Participants to the expenditure of any funds.

-This Arrangement is intended to cease for two (2) years from the date of signing.
+This Arrangement may commence upon signature by both Participants.
+This Arrangement may continue for two (2) years from the date of signing.
 A Participant should endeavor to provide thirty (30) days advanced written notice of its intent to discontinue the Arrangement.
-This Arrangement may be modified in writing at any time with the concurrence of the Participants.
+This Arrangement may be modified in writing at any time by mutual consent of the Participants.

-Signed at Dallas, Texas, in triplicate, this 26th day of August 2013, in the English and Spanish languages.
+Signed in San Antonio, Texas, in duplicate this 26th day of August 2013, in the English and Spanish languages.

-FOR THE U.S. DEPARTMENT OF LABOR’S OCCUPATIONAL SAFETY AND HEALTH ADMINISTRATION DALLAS AND FORT WORTH OFFICES
+FOR THE U.S. DEPARTMENT OF LABOR’S OCCUPATIONAL SAFETY AND HEALTH ADMINISTRATION SAN ANTONIO AREA OFFICE:

-FOR THE CONSULATE OF MEXICO IN DALLAS TEXAS
+FOR THE CONSULATE OF MEXICO IN SAN ANTONIO, TEXAS: